Boualem Sansal: Biography

+Boualem Sansal has an engineering degree from the National Polytechnic School as well as a PhD in economics.
+He has worked as a teacher, consultant, business leader, and senior official at the Algerian Ministry of Industry.

-Boualem Sansal was born in Théniet El Had, Tissemsilt.
-Trained as an engineer with a doctorate in economics, he began writing novels at the age of 50 after retiring from his job as a high-ranking official in the Algerian government.
+He began writing novels at the age of 50 after retiring from his job as a high-ranking official in the Algerian government.
 The assassination of President Mohamed Boudiaf in 1992 and the rise of Islamic fundamentalism in Algeria inspired him to write about his country.

 Sansal continues to live with his wife and two daughters in Algeria despite the controversy his books have aroused in his homeland.
-At the 2007 International Festival of Literature in Berlin, he was introduced as a writer "exiled in his own country. " He claims that Algeria is becoming a bastion of Islamic extremism and the country is losing its intellectual and moral underpinnings.
+At the 2007 International Festival of Literature in Berlin, he was introduced as a writer "exiled in his own country".
+He claims that Algeria is becoming a bastion of Islamic extremism and the country is losing its intellectual and moral underpinnings.

+Sansal took French citizenship in 2024.